bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-list.md

 - parameter types are not specified
 - parameter requirements are not indicated
 - examples are missing (there should be three examples - curl, js, php)
-- response in case of an error is missing
+- response in case of error is missing
 - response in case of success is missing

 {% endnote %}